-In the Department of Economic and Community Development, directs and administers the historic preservation and museum initiatives of the agency to create vibrant communities and capitalize on the State of Connecticut's cultural assets.
+In the Department of Economic and Community Development, this class is accountable for directing the historic preservation and museum initiatives of the department to create vibrant communities and capitalize on the State of Connecticut's cultural assets.

-Directs the staff of the historic preservation and museums units of the agency as assigned.
+Directs staff of the historic preservation and museums units as assigned.

 EXAMPLES OF DUTIES

 Directs staff and operations of historic preservation and museum initiatives and programs;

 Coordinates, plans, manages and analyzes cultural programs, activities and publicity;